RIFA AB: Foundation and capacitor manufacturing

-The company was founded in 1942 as Radioindustrins Fabrik Aktiebolag (RIFA), as a business unit of Allmänna Svenska Elektriska Aktiebolaget (AESA).
-It was one of many divisions formed by AESA during World War II; RIFA in particular was formed to keep the supply of capacitor in Sweden steady during the war.
+The company was founded in 1942 as Radioindustrins Fabrik Aktiebolag (RIFA), as a business unit of Allmänna Svenska Elektriska Aktiebolaget (ASEA).
+It was one of many divisions formed by ASEA during World War II; RIFA in particular was formed to keep the supply of capacitors in Sweden steady during the war.

 Future acquirer Telefonaktiebolaget LM Ericsson initially had no desire to invest in RIFA, due to their ownership of rival capacitor manufacturer, AB Alpha, which they bought in 1929 and integrated into Ericsson's own capacitor manufacturing.
 After the war, however, demand for Ericsson's products increased and a shortage of capacitors arose.
 On 29 December 1946, Ericsson purchased a 50 percent share of RIFA from other investors, leaving ASEA as the only other principal owner.
 On 1 January 1947, Ericsson bought out ASEA's share and became the new, sole owner of RIFA.
 Ericsson subsequently folded AB Alpha into RIFA.

 In 1960 Ericsson bought factory space in Gränna and moved all production of electrolytic capacitors there the following year.
 In 1962 RIFA built a new factory for the manufacture of paper and plastic film capacitors in Kalmar.
 The Kalmar factory was put into operation in 1964 and also began manufacturing its Miniprint brand of film capacitors, spark arrestors and electrolytic capacitors.